Below you will find resources to learn about human trafficking, report tips, access services, and survivor leadership opportunities.

 - Department of State Office to Monitor and Combat Human Trafficking

 - Modern Slavery Research Project (Loyola University, New Orleans)

-HUMAN TRAFFICKING CASE REFERRAL RESOURCES
+TRAFFICKING VICTIM RESOURCES

 Below you will find the Human Trafficking Survivor Services Resources Guide, produced by the Greater New Orleans Human Trafficking Task Force and the New Orleans Children's Advocacy Center.
 This list includes survivor services and organizations for for both labor and sex trafficking of adults and children within the Greater New Orleans community.

 For more guides, tools, fact sheets, and more visit our "Research & Tools" page!